Lillard scores 61 and Blazers beat Warriors 129-124 in OT

 Portland was also without Kent Bazemore and Anthony Tolliver, who are set to be traded along with draft picks to the Sacramento Kings for Trevor Ariza, Wenyen Gabriel and Caleb Swanigan.
 But the deal hasn’t been finalized, meaning the already injury-hampered Blazers were further depleted.

-Led by Lillard’s seven points and four assists, the Blazers led 27-23 at the end of the opening quarter.
-The Warriors missed all eight of their 3-point attempts in the first, but Russell opened the second quarter with back-to-back 3s to give Golden State a 29-27 lead.
-The 3-pointers started a 12-0 run that gave the Warriors a 35-27 lead.

-Golden State extended the lead to 44-33 but Portland closed the gap to 57-53.
-The Blazers struggled from 3-point range in the opening half, making just two of 15 attempts.
+Golden State led 57-53 at halftime as the Blazers struggled from 3-point range in the opening half, making just two of 15 attempts.

-Paschall’s dunk and jumper gave Golden State a 77-65 lead midway through the third quarter.
-The Warriors held a 92-87 lead going into the fourth and were able to stay in front until Lillard’s 3-pointer put Portland up 103-102 with 6:53 left.
+Paschall’s dunk and jumper gave Golden State a 77-65 lead midway through the third quarter and the Warriors held a 92-87 lead going into the fourth.
+They were able to stay in front until Lillard’s 3-pointer put Portland up 103-102 with 6:53 left.

 The Warriors were coming off a 109-95 victory over the Orlando Magic that snapped a 10-game losing streak and a five-game slide at home.